KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Azriel Darkstar.md

  > [!Warning]- Spoilers Ahead
  > Azriel was never formerly inducted into the military force, but instead attended the academy.
 He became a Peacekeeper after Arangol was finally defeated.
 ##### Abilities
-Tartarus was one of the strongest monsters in existence.
-Azriel was/is a level 20 Abyssal Runekeeper with a few epic boons
+Tartarus was one of the strongest beings in existence.
+Azriel was/is a Abyssal Runekeeper with a few epic boons

 ```statblock
 layout: Basic 5e Layout Copy